influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/plugins/inputs.md

 ### [Kubernetes (kubernetes)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/kubernetes)

 >***Note:*** The Kubernetes plugin is experimental and may cause high cardinality issues with moderate to large Kubernetes deployments.

 This input plugin talks to the kubelet API using the `/stats/summary` endpoint to gather metrics about the running pods and containers for a single host.
-It is assumed that this plugin is running as part of a daemonset within a kubernetes installation.
+It is assumed that this plugin is running as part of a daemonset within a Kubernetes installation.
 This means that Telegraf is running on every node within the cluster.
 Therefore, you should configure this plugin to talk to its locally running kubelet.

 ### [Leofs (leofs)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/leofs)